 The Diamond Sutra

 Furthermore, the Lord said to the Venerable Subhuti: What do you think, Subhuti?
-Is there any Dharma that the Tathagata has known as utmost, perfect enlightenment, or is there any Dharma that the Tathagata has taught?
+Is there any Dharma (True Reality) that the Tathagata has attained as utmost, perfect enlightenment, or is there any Dharma that the Tathagata has taught?

 Subhuti said: No, not as I understand what the Lord has said.
 And why?
-This Dharma which the Tathagata has fully known and taught cannot be grasped; it cannot be talked about; it is neither dharma nor adharma (thing nor concept).
+This Dharma which the Tathagata has fully attained and taught cannot be attained or taught; it is neither dharma nor adharma (thing nor concept).
 And why?
-Because all sages belong to non-doing (asamskara), though [in appearance] they are distinct from one another.
+Because all sages belong to non-doing (asamskara), though in appearance they are different from one another.
 (Suzuki, 1935)

 The Lankavatara Sutra: